 About Carley

 Carley is a lifelong resident of the San Francisco Bay Area.
 She is deeply committed to service of her local and statewide communities.
-She is a proud resident of Oakland, where her family has roots of over a century.
+She is a proud citizen of Oakland, where her family has roots of over a century.
 In her free time she enjoys spending time in nature, hiking, kayaking, and volunteering as a certified California Naturalist on habitat restoration and species census projects.